leopoletto/leopoletto-blog/source/_posts/open-lab-building-learning-sharing.md

 categories: ["open-lab"]
 ---

-It’s been seven months since I wrote my last line of code for Student Crowd, the company where I worked for over a year.
-When I found out my contract wouldn’t be renewed, I did what I’ve always done — what many developers do: dusted off an old blog and started writing again.
-But this time felt different.
-I wasn’t just between jobs; I wanted to rethink how I work, learn, and share what I know.

-Over these past months, I’ve been building.
-Not for a company, not for deadlines — but for myself.
-I explored ideas I’ve been carrying for years, turned experiments into small tools, and tested what I’m capable of when I give myself the space to focus deeply.
+There’s one side of me that says writing here again is freedom, and another that says it’s pointless — like walking a familiar path that has led nowhere before.
+Maybe both are true.

+But this time, there’s one difference: consistency.
+I’m not making promises to anyone but myself.
+No publishing schedules, no expectations.
+Just showing up, writing, and sharing what I’ve been building over these past seven months.

+It’s been a period of creating tools, experimenting with ideas, and turning research into something tangible.
+Some of it worked, some of it didn’t, but all of it taught me something worth sharing.

-That’s what I want to start sharing here: what I’ve been building, what I’ve learned along the way, and the insights I’ve uncovered.
-I’m not promising a publishing schedule — I’ll write when I can, but I will publish.
-For me, this is a way to stay honest and keep track of the work.
-For anyone reading, it’s an open invitation to follow along.
+That’s what you’ll find here: code, projects, lessons, and insights collected along the way.
+For me, writing is a way to stay honest with my own work.
+For anyone reading, it’s an open invitation to follow along — if only to see where this path leads this time.

----

 ## From Checklists to Craft